Track Your Golf Practice. Start Improving Faster. Start practicing.

 Practice with purpose

-Most golfers go to the driving range and just hit balls.
+Most golfers go to the driving range and hit balls without a plan.
+Without tracking your golf practice, it’s hard to know what actually improves your game.
 No plan, no structure, no way to tell afterward whether the session was useful.
 It feels productive in the moment, but without intention it is just exercise — not improvement.

-Fairway Journal changes that by asking a few simple questions before you start swinging.
+Fairway Journal changes that by helping you track each practice session before you even start swinging.
 Where are you practicing today — the range, the chipping green, the putting green?
 How many balls are you working with?
 Which clubs are you focusing on?
 These small decisions turn a mindless bucket of balls into a deliberate training session.

 Over time, you will start to see what you actually practice versus what you think you practice.
 Many golfers are surprised to discover they spend eighty percent of their time on the range and almost none on the short game — the part of golf that matters most for scoring.